zio/zio-cli/docs/cli-config.md

 )
 ```

-There are two parameters controlled by `CliConfig`.
+There are two parameters controlled by `CliConfig`: case sensitivity and autocorrection behaviour.
 ### Case sensitivity
 It is controlled by field `caseSensitive`.
-If it is `true`, then a `CliApp` will determine as distinct uppercase and lowercase version of a letter in a command.
+If it is `true`, then a `CliApp` will determine as distinct uppercase and lowercase versions of a letter in a command.
 On the other hand, `caseSensitive = false` implies that the `CliApp` will treat uppercase and lowercase letters as the same.
 In the Git example, we would have:

 - `caseSensitive = true`
 ```